 Cold Weather, Warm Homes: Preventing Burst Pipes in Michigan Winters

 As Michigan’s deep freeze sets in, frozen pipes can burst and unleash massive water damage within minutes.
 Older homes and unheated spaces are especially vulnerable to leaks, flooding, and mold.
 Insulating pipes, maintaining steady indoor heat, and draining outdoor fixtures can prevent costly winter disasters.
-With 24/7 response and expert restoration, Titus Restoration helps Michigan homeowners stop water damage fast and keep their homes safe all season.
+With 24/7 response and expert restoration, Titus Contracting helps Michigan homeowners stop water damage fast and keep their homes safe all season.

 When the first deep freeze hits Michigan, the scene outside might look picturesque — roofs blanketed with snow, icicles hanging from eaves, and quiet streets glistening in the cold.
 But inside your home, another story unfolds.
 Beneath the floors and behind the walls, your plumbing system is fighting for survival against plunging temperatures.